York Mountain AVA

 York Mountain is an American Viticultural Area (AVA) in San Luis Obispo (SLO) County, California.
 It lies within the larger Central Coast AVA located on the eastern side of the Santa Lucia Mountains and west of Paso Robles viticultural area.
 The mountainous terrain features vineyards that are mostly cultivated at an elevation around 1500 ft.
 York Mountain climate is cooler and wetter than Paso Robles being just 7 mi from the Pacific Ocean.
-York Mountain was established as SLO county’s second AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury on August 24, 1983 after reviewing the petition submitted by Stephen and Max Goldman, owners of York Mountain Winery, to designate a viticultural area named "York Mountain."
+It was established as the nation's 40^{th}, the state's 26^{th} and the county's third appellation on August 24, 1983 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Stephen and Max Goldman, owners of York Mountain Winery, proposing a viticultural area named "York Mountain."
 Historically, Andrew York, a British immigrant, planted the first vineyard on York Mountain in the 1870s and established Ascension Winery, the first bonded winery in the Central Coast.
-It survived through Prohibtion and later renamed York Mountain Winery, staying in the York family until 1970 when it was purchased by Max Goldman.
+It survived through Prohibition and later renamed York Mountain Winery, staying in the York family until 1970 when it was purchased by Max Goldman.

 Terroir

 York Mountain viticultural area is distinguished from surrounding areas by being 7 mi from the Pacific Ocean and the influence of the cool maritime fog.
 The area is situated on the eastern slopes of the Santa Lucia Range where elevations range from 1512 to 1678 ft and rainfall averages 45 to 50 in annually compared to the 15 to 20 in in the neighboring inland Paso Robles areas and a classification of Region I as compared to Regions III and IV in the adjacent areas.

 The area is "dry farmed."
 The low supply of ground water is inadequate for irrigation, providing only a small amount in potting water to establish the grape vines during the first two years of root formation and growth.
 Dry farming results in low grape yields and wines with concentrated flavor characteristics.
+The USDA plant hardiness zone is 8b to 9a.

-Industry
+Viticulture

-After subsequent ownerships, York Mountain Winery was renamed “Epoch Estate Wines” that restored the historic York Mountain Winery building as their Tasting Room.
+After subsequent ownerships, York Mountain Winery was renamed "Epoch Estate Wines" that restored the historic York Mountain Winery building as their Tasting Room.
 Pinot Noir, Cabernet Sauvignon, Syrah, Chardonnay and Cabernet Franc are commercially grown in the AVA.